 - China Eastern Airline – Passengers fying to and from the United States, Canada, Australia, or New Zealand with layovers in Shanghai, Kunming, Xi’an or Beijing airport may be eligible for complimentary overnight accomodations.
 Passengers bound to or coming from other countries may inquire at their corresponding ticketing agencies for free overnight hotel stay eligibility.

 - China Southern Airlines – Passengers having eight to 48 hours transit in Guangzhou, Beijing, Wuhan, Chongqing, Shenzhen, Urumqi, and Canada may stay at a hotel for free.

-- Emirates – Free hotel accommodation, meals, ground transport, and visa for First Class and Business Class passengers having six to 24 hours layover in Dubai if no prior connecting flight is not available.
+- Emirates – Free hotel accommodation, meals, ground transport, and visa for First Class and Business Class passengers having six to 24 hours layover in Dubai if no prior connecting flight is available.
 Economy Class passengers staying at the airport for more than eight hours but less than 24 hours can avail of the same amenities.

 - Ethiopian Airlines – The interline desk at the Addis Ababa Bole International Airport will arrange for free hotel stays and ground transfer facilities to passengers having eight to 24 hours layover as long as they carry a transit visa.